March 24, 2006; reviewed Feb 8 2019

 E-Coaching Tip 8: Setting Up and Structuring Groups

 This e-coaching tip is one of a series of three tips focusing on the Why and How of Group Projects within Online Courses.
-This first tip focuses on guidelines and suggestions for setting up groups, suggestions on using more than text for communicating project guidelines, suggested optimal group sizes and recommendations for tools during different stages of the projects.
+This first tip focuses on guidelines and suggestions for setting up groups, suggestions for communicating project guidelines, guidelines on optimal group sizes and recommendations for tools for group projects.

-I was just reading an article this week — in a special issue on learning objects of the International Journal on E-Learning— about software projects that are attempting to design systems that can capture and monitor many of the various characteristics of learners for inclusion in future course management systems .
-The authors (Turker, Gorgun, and Conlan, 2006) describe learner parameters according to pedagogical features such as learning styles, habits of learning, and general aptitude and contextual features such as cultural background, collaboration tools, timeliness and hours of study, etc. We are a long way from having these tool easily available or easily used within online courses, but it is good to know that work is progressing on making content work — and by extension — project work, more personalized and useful for learners.
+When I was originally writing this tip back in 2006 I ran across an article — in a special issue on learning objects of the International Journal on E-Learning— about software projects attempting to design systems that can capture and monitor many of the various characteristics of learners for inclusion in future course management systems .
+The authors (Turker, Gorgun, and Conlan, 2006) describe learner parameters according to pedagogical features such as learning styles, habits of learning, and general aptitude and contextual features such as cultural background, collaboration tools, timeliness and hours of study, etc. We are a long way from having these tools easily available, but it is good to know that work is progressing on making content work — and by extension — project work, more personalized and useful for learners.

 In the meantime, one of the most simple and effective ways to personalize learning experiences is to provide learners with a choice of “content creation” projects, such as papers, projects, and group assignments.